AIAIAI TMA-2 DJ Headphones Review

 Frequency Response Consistency

-The AIAIAI TMA-2 DJ have alright frequency response consistency.
-Their mid-mids through low-treble is consistent.
-However, like most on-ears, the consistency of the mid-treble and higher performance varies between wears and different people.
-You'll also want to take care when placing them on your head because thick hair and glasses can break their seal and impact the bass delivery through the low-midrange.
+The AIAIAI TMA-2 DJ have unremarkable frequency response consistency.
+You'll also want to take care when placing them on your head regardless of whether you have an average or large head or long hair or wear glasses, as it impacts the bass delivery through the mid-range.
 If you DJ, you might have to take your headphones on and off frequently, and these lack articulating arms or swiveling ear cups, which can otherwise mitigate needing to take your cans on and off repeatedly.

 Raw Frequency Response